deepakshrma/deno-by-example/website/advance_jq.md

 deno run examples/advance_jq.ts < examples/advance_jq.ts
 ```

-When you run this program, This will print some numbers(`Uint8Array`).
+When you run this program, This will print some numbers (`Uint8Array`).
 Like other languages, stream data is buffer data encoded in buffer.
-To convert we neeed `TextDecoder`.
+To convert we need `TextDecoder`.

 ```typescript
 // examples/advance_jq.ts